hoodaddeveloper/Colored-Markers/README.md

 # Colored-Markers
-Learning CSS colors by building a Set of colored Markers in www.freecodecamp.org
+Learning CSS colors by building a set of colored Markers in www.freecodecamp.org